Bacon Fried Corn is an easy side dish your family will love! Fried corn with bacon can be served at summer BBQs and holiday dinners as well!

-Boiled corn on the cob is one of our favorite things about summer.
-But there are so many other ways to enjoy sweet corn and what could be better than combining corn with bacon?!!
-This fried corn is cooked in bacon grease and has crispy, crumbled bacon in it.
+Boiled corn on the cob is one of our favorite things to eat during the summer.
+But there are so many other ways to enjoy sweet corn, and what could be better than combining fried corn with bacon?!!
+In this recipe, the fresh sweet corn is cooked in bacon grease, and it also has crispy, crumbled bacon in it.

-Rinse the peeled cobs of corn and then cut the corn off of the cob.
-This can be a little messy and a few kernels are bound to go flying.
-Here are a few suggestions for cutting the corn off of the cob:
+First, shuck the corn on the cob and remove the silks.
+Then, rinse the peeled cobs of corn and then cut the corn off of the cob.
+This can be a little messy, and a few kernels are bound to go flying.
+If you don’t want to cut the kernels off, we suggest making air fryer corn on the cob instead.
+Otherwise, here are a few suggestions for cutting the corn off of the cob:

 - Bundt Pan: Stand one end of the cob on the center cone of the bundt pan.
-Cut the corn off of the cob and it should fall into the pan.
+Cut the corn off of the cob, allowing it to fall into the pan.

 - Roasting Pan: Use a roasting pan instead of a bundt pan since it is bigger and may catch more kernels.

-- Corn Peeler: Try a corn peeler like I did to cut the corn from the cob.
+- Corn Peeler: Try a corn peeler like the one above to peel the corn from the cob.

-Melt the bacon grease and butter in a large frying pan.
-We cooked our bacon in the oven (it’s our FAVORITE way to make bacon) and reserved some of the grease.
-You can fry the bacon on the stovetop and then discard all but two tablespoons of grease if you prefer.
+Melt the bacon grease and butter in a large frying pan or cast iron skillet.
+We cooked our bacon in the oven (it’s our FAVORITE way to make bacon) and reserved some of the bacon drippings.
+You can fry the bacon on the stovetop and then discard all but two tablespoons of drippings if you prefer.

-Add the corn and stir to coat it with the bacon grease and butter.
+Add the fresh corn kernels and stir to coat them with the bacon grease and butter.